How to Create an Amortization Schedule in Excel

 Double-check Your Formulas

 Errors in your formulas can cause your calculations to be incorrect, leading to an inaccurate amortization schedule.
 Double-check your formulas and make sure that you are using the appropriate functions and cell references.
+Locking your rate and loan-amount cells with an absolute reference in Excel keeps the formulas pointing at the right inputs as you copy them down.

 Save Your Schedule and Update Regularly